 Credit: @adkwinefestlg on Instagram

 Showcasing more than 120 of the region’s best wineries, breweries, distilleries, artisan food vendors, crafts, and food trucks, this festival delights food lovers with the beauty of Lake George as its backdrop.
 In addition to wine, liquor, and beer tastings, this try-before-you-buy, farmers market-style event lets you sample chocolate, cheese, maple products, ice cream, hot sauce, slushies, jerky, olive oil, mustard, rubs, fudge, cookies, crackers, and more.
-To sample craft beverages, you’ll receive a commemorative wine glass to be used throughout the event.
 This family-friendly event offers a kids activity tent, state-of-the-art natural playground, and a skateboard park just outside the Festival Commons on the grounds of Charles R. Wood Park.
-Lake George; $49.99 general admission; $99 VIP admission; $19.99 designated driver admission.
-There is a $2.28 fee for each admission purchased online.
+Lake George; $46.55 general admission each day (includes $3.51 fee and $3.05 tax); $125.67 VIP admission, Saturday, (includes $7.46 fee and $8.22 tax); $97.41 VIP admission, Sunday, (includes $6.05 fee and $6.37 tax); $23.94 designated driver admission (includes $2.38 fee and $1.57 tax).
+Two-day tickets are also available.

 Share New York State adventures with us on TikTokInstagram and Twitter with #ILoveNY and #iSpyNY, and tag us on Facebook!